HerculesNode/Base-Node-English-Guide/README.md

  ## 🟢 Hardware requirements

--at least 16 GB RAM
+ * at least 16 GB RAM
--an SSD drive with at least 100 GB free
+ * an SSD drive with at least 100 GB free

 ## 🟢 System Update